bacon-bit/cryptonote-poolnotify/README.md

 Checks [Cryptonote Universal Pool](https://github.com/fancoder/cryptonote-universal-pool) mining pools and sends notifications through Pushbullet.

-- Script was built for Python 3.6
+- Script was built for Python 3.6 but should work in other versions

 ## Setup

-1. [Clone the repo](https://github.com/bacon-bit/cryptonote-poolnotify) and cd into the poolnotify folder
+1. [Clone the repo](https://github.com/bacon-bit/cryptonote-poolnotify) and cd into the cryptonote-poolnotify folder that was just cloned
-2. Set up the virtual environment by running `python3 -m venv ./`
-3. Activate the virtual environment [docs](https://docs.python.org/3/library/venv.html#creating-virtual-environments)
-    - On Mac/Linux: `source ./bin/activate`
-    - On Windows cmd.exe: `Scripts\activate.bat`
-    - On Windows Powershell: `Scripts\Activate.ps1`
-4. Run `pip install -r requirements.txt` to install required packages
+2. Run `pip install -r requirements.txt` to install required packages
-5. Close the virtual environment `deactivate`
-6. Replace "pushbullet_api_key" with your Pushbullet API key on this line in poolnotify.py:
+3. Replace "pushbullet_api_key" with your Pushbullet API key on this line in poolnotify.py:
     - `pb = Pushbullet(pushbullet_api_key)`
-7. Make sure poolnotify.py is executable (eg. `chmod +x poolnotify.py`)
+4. Make sure poolnotify.py is executable (eg. `chmod +x poolnotify.py`)
-8. Test the script by running `./poolnotify.py --help`
+5. Test the script by running `./poolnotify.py --help`
-9. You can now run poolnotify.py as a script and add it as a cron task
+6. You can now run poolnotify.py as a script or add it as a cron task

 ## Run